 - almond meal to bind

-Plus a little salt and vanilla extract for flavor and finely chopped dark chocolate or mini chocolate chips.
 I know what you’re thinking… coconut, almond, and chocolate?
 ALMOND JOY BARS!!
-Told ya these taste like candy.
+Told you these taste like candy.

-If you want to lighten them up, leave out the chocolate; promise they’re still awesome without it.
+Note: If you want a lighter version, leave out the chocolate– I promise they’re still awesome without it.
 But if you want a little extra something special, don’t skip it.

 These sweet and salty granola bars are soft, chewy, and pack huge flavor.
 We’re combining almonds, coconut, oats, and chocolate for a wholesome and satisfying treat.
 Skip the oven and allow the bars to set up in the refrigerator or freezer.